Refugee Care

 - Theories of trauma, PTSD, resilience and adversity-activated development

-- Wider parameters in which the refugee condition is located and constructed
+- Wider parameters within which the refugee condition is located and constructed

 - Organisational dimensions